-- (a) the Australian Security Intelligence Organisation; - (b) the Australian Secret Intelligence Service; or - (c) the Office of National Assessments.
+- (a) the Australian Security Intelligence Organisation; - (b) the Australian Secret Intelligence Service; or - (ba) the Australian Signals Directorate; or - (c) the Office of National Intelligence.

 interested party has the meaning given by subsections 20T(3) and 21V(3).

 interference with the privacy of an individual has the meaning given by sections 13 to 13F.